jeffbski/base-react-min-win/README.md

 Use git to clone or download the zip from GitHub and run `npm install`

+This boilerplate is specifically for Windows users.
+Non-windows users should see https://github.com/jeffbski/base-react-min

 TODO: Replace this boilerplate with your project description

 Features: